Can You See Jerusalem’s Holy Sites in One Day?

 - The Western Wall

-- Walking Around the Muslim Quarter of the Old City of Jerusalem
+- Walking Through the Muslim Quarter of the Old City of Jerusalem

 - The Church of the Holy Sepulchre